Ignatian Volunteer Corps: History

-IVC was founded in September, 1995 by Jesuit teachers Jim Conroy S.J. and Charlie Costello S.J. with eleven service members in three cities (Philadelphia, Baltimore, Washington D.C.).
-Corps members began by serving children and adults in need and reflecting together on their service experiences.
-Today, over 600 corps members serve in 25 cities across the country.
-The organization relies on a network of Directors and Regional Councils, led by a President/CEO and a national Board of Directors.
-The IVC national office is located in Baltimore, Maryland.
+IVC was founded in September, 1995 by Jesuit teachers Jim Conroy S.J. and Charlie Costello S.J. with eleven members in three cities (Philadelphia, Baltimore, Washington D.C.).
+The Corps was originally created as a program for retired and semi-retired women and men, age 50 and over, with two major components: ministry to the poor and reflection on that ministry.